koenigstag/tfc-weight-bar/README.md

-# TFC Curios Weight
+# TFC Weight Bar

 ## About

-This is a simple TFC addon that adds a weight calculations to the TFC mod for Curios slots.
-It is a copy of the same calculations for player inventory from TFC but for Curios slots.
+This is a simple TFC addon that adds a weight points to all items in player inventory and Curios slots.
+If weight points exceed some amount player will receive debuff

 ## Requirements

 - This mod requires the Curios API v5.10.0+
+- This mod requires the TFCCuriosWeight v1.0.0+
 - This mod requires TerraFirmaCraft v3.2.7 for mc 1.20+

 ## Changelog